 Over several therapy sessions, ACT specialists lead patients through a series of steps designed to promote true self-awareness and eliminate over-identification with their psychological and emotional problems.
 As a treatment regimen progresses, patients are introduced to the six core principles of ACT in action:

 - Cognitive defusion – Learning to correctly identify troubling thoughts, memories, and concepts as subjective phenomena with no actual objective reality

-- Acceptance: Fully acknowledging unpleasant thoughts and unwelcome emotions with no attempt to deny, suppress, or rationalize them away.
+- Acceptance – Fully acknowledging unpleasant thoughts and unwelcome emotions with no attempt to deny, suppress, or rationalize them away

 This style of psychotherapy only focuses on the problem in the very early stages of the process.
-The primary focus in acceptance and commitment therapy is on positive transcendence and achievement—recovery from mental illness is the launching pad, but the final destination is self-mastery and emotional wellness.
+The primary focus in ACT is on positive transcendence and achievement—recovery from a mental health disorder is the launching pad.
+Still, the final destination is self-mastery and emotional wellness.

 Why Should You Consider Acceptance and Commitment Therapy for Anxiety Disorders?